-Now, more than ever, food delivery businesses are an important part of the U.S. economy.
-They’re playing a critical role in helping restaurants and food service professionals reach new customers in a constantly changing landscape for their businesses.
+Now more than ever, food delivery businesses are an important part of the U.S. economy.
+They’re playing a critical role in helping restaurants and food service professionals reach new customers in a constantly changing marketplace.

-Companies, such as DoorDash, Postmates, Blue Apron, and Uber Eats, have become go-to options for diners who eat at home.
+Companies like DoorDash and Uber Eats have become go-to options for diners who eat at home.
 However, there’s still an opportunity for aspiring entrepreneurs to carve out a niche in their communities by starting a food delivery business.

 In this article, we’ll cover: